 Nearly half (46 percent) of executive-level respondents to a Deloitte poll say their organizations have experienced a cybersecurity incident over the past year, with more than 1,500 surveyed professionals feeling only “somewhat confident” in their organization’s ability to respond to and remediate a cyber incident.

-With cybercrime expected to reach $6 trillion annually, according to Cybersecurity Ventures, and no indication of a slowdown in cyber threats, the Deloitte poll taken during a webcast on cyber preparedness and wargaming exposes a still siloed approach to cybersecurity that can be harmful to organizations.
+With no indication of a slowdown in cyber threats, the Deloitte poll taken during a webcast on cyber preparedness and wargaming exposes a still siloed approach to cybersecurity that can be harmful to organizations.

 Everyone has a role to play in cyber awareness and in their own organization’s incident response; yet, 30 percent of CEO and executive-level respondents identified their biggest challenges when reacting to a cyber incident as the lack of employee understanding of the organization’s cyber incident response plan, with 20 percent reporting a lack of resources such as funding, tools, and skills as the biggest challenge.

 “We used to say it’s ‘not if, but when’ an organization will experience a cyber incident.
 That message has evolved well beyond a single incident to ‘how often’ or ‘how to respond to and withstand persistent attacks,’” said Andrew Morrison, principal, Deloitte Risk and Financial Advisory Cyber Risk Services, Deloitte & Touche LLP.
 “Improving internal processes and providing employees with the knowledge, practice and skills needed to succeed can help organizations mitigate risk through preparedness, as well as increase overall business resilience to future attacks.”